 Children’s use of the website

 We welcome GDPR and the Data Protection 2018’s commitment to special protection for children’s personal data.
-The Irish Film Institute has always had specific policies in place to safeguard children and Vulnerable Adults, more about the IFI’s child protection & VA policy can be found here.
+The Irish Film Institute has always had specific policies in place to safeguard children and Vulnerable Adults, more about the IFI’s child safeguarding policy can be found here.

 As the Irish Film Institute operates a programme for schools and young people, it acknowledges that they are all below the legal age for giving consent to the processing of their personal data.
 This website has been created in the understanding that it is the significant adults in the children’s lives that will be using it or making a booking.
-There are minimal opportunities for children to supply information to us via the site and we reasonably expect that any children under the legal age of consent, 16 or under, who are using the site are doing so with the express permission and supervision of adults.
+There are minimal opportunities for children to supply information to us via the site and we reasonably expect that any child under the Digital Age of Consent (16) who is using the site are doing so with the express permission and supervision of adults.
 Therefore we judge the risk that we would be processing children’s data via the site to be minimal.
 Any personal data that we request about the children who take part – including taking pictures and video – will always be gathered with the express consent of the parent, guardian, or teacher.

 Pictures and Video of Children